A Guide To Halo Therapy: 3 Amazing Benefits To Know

 Therefore, inhaling salty air helps in reducing cough and mucus.

-But there is little evidence on the benefits of halotherapy for bronchial asthma.
+However, there is little evidence of the benefits of halotherapy for bronchial asthma5.
 Still, some patients reported positive results of it on their asthma.

 Inflammation in the inner side of bronchial tubes results in blockage of air passage to and from the lungs.
 This condition is termed bronchiectasis.
 Pulmonary function tests are used for its diagnosis.
 It can be treated through this therapy.